Murder of Yvonne Jonsson: Failed appeal and death sentence

-The case for the defense

-The counsel for the appellant began its case by attempting to establish the absence of enmity or conflict between Jayamaha and Yvonne prior to the murder.

-Jayamaha's counsel then made the argument that the palm print found at the scene of the crime had not been definitively matched to Jayamaha.
-Thus, the entire case was based on circumstantial evidence and could not be tied to Jayamaha without first eliminating the possibility of another individual having committed the crime.

-His counsel also made the argument that, of all the personal effects found dropped near the scene of the crime, none of them belonged to Jayamaha.
-Further, sputum samples found at the scene of the crime which were forensically analysed found no match to Jayamaha, and the pair of shoes purported to have been worn by Jayamaha bore no trace of blood that would have been unavoidable had Jayamaha passed the bleeding body on the stairwell.

-The judge found that since the crime scene had already been visited multiple times before the police had been notified, the sputum samples had no effect on the culpability of the appellant.
-The judge also observed that the pair of boots that were tested had been voluntarily surrendered by Jayamaha and had not been recovered by police.

-Evidence submitted during the appeal hearing suggested that Jayamaha had been intoxicated.
-The determination to which degree Jayamaha had been intoxicated was instrumental in reversing the judgement of culpable homicide.
+During the proceedings, both the prosecution and appellant's counsel revisited facts, evidence and testimony from the 2006 case.
+Evidence submitted during the appeal hearing suggested that Jayamaha had been intoxicated on the night of Yvonne's murder, and the determination as to the degree of Jayamaha's intoxication was instrumental in reversing the judgement of culpable homicide.

 Sentenced to death

 The presiding judge, reviewing the actions and precautions that Jayamaha undertook during and shortly after Yvonne's murder, found that they did not fit the judgement of culpable homicide.
-The judge noted that the meticulous thought that went into Jayamaha's actions, such as bathing in the pool at Royal park and disposing of his bloodied apparel, was conducive of a presence of mind that an extremely intoxicated individual would not have had.
+The judge noted that Jayamaha's actions, such as bathing in the pool and disposing of his bloodied apparel, were not those of an extremely intoxicated individual.

-Ultimately, the judge found Jayamaha guilty of murder and increased his sentence to death.

-The sentencing was upheld by the Supreme Court in 2014 after Jayamaha appealed it once again.
+Jayamaha was subsequently found guilty of murder, and his sentence was increased to death.
+The sentencing was upheld by the Supreme Court in 2014 after Jayamaha appealed once again.

 Presidential pardon

 On November 9, 2019, Jude Shramantha Jayamaha was granted a presidential pardon by Maithripala Sirisena during his last week in office.
 Jayamaha was discharged from Kuruvita Prison, where he had been incarcerated since 2012, the same day.

 In a press release from the President's Media Division, it was stated that the pardon had been granted based on the recommendations of Buddhist religious leaders Ven Rathana Thero, Ven Baddegama Samitha Thero and Ven Dr Keradewala Punnarathana Nayake Thero.
+The President's Media Division also claimed that Reverend Raymond Wickramasinghe, the Bishop of Galle, had written to endorse the pardon for Jayamaha.
+On November 11, 2019, Reverend Wickramasinghe issued a statement in which he clarified the endorsement, made a few years prior to the pardon, had advocated for the general rehabilitation of prisoners and did not specifically mention Jayamaha.